threepointone/redux-react-local/README.md

 'local' actions
 ---

 We need a way to generate actions that are 'local' to the component that's dispatching them.
-To that effect, we use `$` which accepts a `type` and a `payload`, and generates an action that's associated with the current component.
+We can use `$` which accepts a `type` and a `payload`, and generates an action that's associated with the current component.
 It looks like this -
 ```jsx
 $('someAction', {some: 'payload'}, moreStuff)